COVID-19 vaccine availability: Where to find it Sunday - News Break

 “That doesn’t mean they will get it that day, it means they can join the line,” said White House Press Secretary Jen Psaki.

-Here are several locations where you can find the vaccine in Pompano Beach:
+Here are several locations where you can find the vaccine in Tallahassee:

 Appointment Available as of 2021-07-11 06:27:09 PDT